What is anxiety?

 • Upset stomach

-• Talking to a therapist or counselor and learning techniques for managing anxiety
+• Talking with a therapist or counselor

 Read more

-Managing Anxiety by Tamar Chansky, Ph.D.
+How to Manage Anxiety by Tamar Chansky, Ph.D.

 Additional resources